Atharva-joshii/Employee-Management-System/README.md

     * Email-Id

 2. Edit and Delete:
 Be able to edit and delete employees from the database.
-An employee's details are automatically populated when the user clicks the edit button
+An employee's details are automatically populated when the admin clicks the edit button.

 3. Display employees:
-Be able to retrieve employees from a REST API and display them
+Be able to retrieve employees from a REST API and display them.

 5. REST API:
-Built REST API using Springboot and Angular to implement above functionalities
+Built REST API using Springboot and Angular to implement above functionalities.

 Used technologies:
     * Angular